endoflife-date/endoflife.date/products/kyverno.md

 -   releaseCycle: "1.9"
     releaseDate: 2022-02-01
-    eol: true
+    eol: 2024-04-26
     latest: "1.9.2"
     latestReleaseDate: 2023-03-22
     supportedK8sVersions: 1.24 - 1.26

 -   releaseCycle: "1.8"
     releaseDate: 2022-10-10
-    eol: true
+    eol: 2023-11-10
     latest: "1.8.5"
     latestReleaseDate: 2022-12-20
     supportedK8sVersions: 1.23.3 - 1.25

 ---

 > Kyverno is a policy engine designed for Kubernetes.
-Kyverno allows cluster administrators to manage environment specific configurations independently
+Kyverno allows cluster administrators to manage environment
-> of workload configurations and enforce configuration best practices for their clusters.
+> specific configurations independently of workload configurations and enforce configuration best
+> practices for their clusters.

 Kyverno uses the [Semantic Versioning](https://semver.org/) scheme.
-It follows the same support as Kubernetes - the 3 most recent minor versions receive security and bug fixes.
+It follows the same support policy as Kubernetes - the 3 most recent minor versions receive security and bug fixes.